 DIY Sensory Bags Directions:

 The DIY Sensory Bags for Autism, ADHD, & SPD is so simple to make!
-First thing you need to do is place your hair gel in the freezer zip lock bag.
+The first thing you need to do is place your hair gel in the freezer zip lock bag.
 I figured out from a 20oz container of hair gel from Dollar Tree, you will need at least 2/3 the container for a gallon bag.
-For a quart sized ziplock bag, you will need at least 1/3 a bottle of hair gel.
+For a quart-sized ziplock bag, you will need at least 1/3 a bottle of hair gel.
 This is the minimum, but you can add some more to give it more “squish.”

 The rest is the fun part!
-To give it color, you can either add just a couple of drops of food color or use colored glitter.
-We loved using glitter, since it gives it that extra sparkle and visual effect.
-A teaspoon size of glitter is more than enough, even for the gallon sized bag.
+To give it the color, you can either add just a couple of drops of food color or use colored glitter.
+We loved using glitter since it gives it that extra sparkle and visual effect.
+A teaspoon size of glitter is more than enough, even for the gallon-sized bag.

-Then, add in your squishies, pom poms, confetti, and trinkets.
-Our favorite item so far has been the kushy pencil grips cut into six slices.
+Then, add in your squishies, pom-poms, confetti, and trinkets.
+Our favorite item so far has been the cushy pencil grips cut into six slices.
 They have this really cool squish effect when you press down on them inside the bag.
 You can also make each bag themed.

-You could do an ocean scene, googlie eyes, or just random like we did!
+You could do an ocean scene, google eyes, or just random as we did!
 The random seems to be the favorite around our home.

 Make sure to Seal it!

-To get the more polished appearance, tape opposite sides first.
+To get a more polished appearance, tape opposite sides first.
 Start with taping the top and bottom.
 Then, do the sides the same way.
-The best thing to do is to cut the duct tape to size before placing them on the bags.
-It is not easy to remove, and you do not want to have to attempt to trim it on the bags.
+The best thing to do is cut the duct tape to size before placing them on the bags.
+It is not easy to remove, and you do not want to attempt to trim it on the bags.